 Services in 2012

 Counselling Medical Physiotherapy

 No. of Clients No. of Sessions No. of Clients No. of Sessions No. of Clients No. of Sessions

-74 327 109 167 37 66

-FRC with IOM provided counselling, medical and physiotherapy services to former combatants, of the Northern Province of Sri Lanka, who have experienced various physical and psychological problems which have directly or indirectly affected their wellbeing.
+FRC with IOM provided counseling, medical and physiotherapy services to former combatants, of the Northern Province of Sri Lanka, who have experienced various physical and psychological problems that have directly or indirectly affected their wellbeing.
 After client identification by IOM/FRC field staff, the Psychosocial Workers (PSW) of FRC initially screened and assessed the clients to verify the need and the type of services required.
-During the year 2012 FRC was able to provide 327 counselling sessions, 167 medical sessions, and 66 physiotherapy sessions for 132 clients.
+During the year 2012 FRC were able to provide 327 counselling sessions, 167 medical sessions and 66 physiotherapy sessions for 132 clients.